PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Experiments

-To answer \textbf{RQ2}, we perform an ablation study of {\m}, and compare the results of ``+ {\m} (m.)'' and ``+ {\m} (au.)'' in Table~\ref{tab:results}.
-We can see that regardless of template design, our proposed method for automatically searching label words generally perform better than manually searching label words.
-And ``+ {\m} (au.)'' performs especially better than ``+ {\m} (m.)'' on Subj dataset.
-We analyze the reason from two perspectives.
-First, we hypothesize that human bias may hinder selecting optimal label words and our proposed automatic method relies on language model itself and can minimize human bias.
-Second, it may be easier for human to select similar words with label name ``\texttt{positive, negative}'' as label words for sentiment-related datasets, but it is hard to select semantically similar words as label words for tasks in other domains.
-For example, it is hard to manually identify semantically similar words as label words for Subj dataset with label name ``\texttt{subjective, objective}'', which illustrates the necessity of our proposed automatic method for searching label words.
+We analyze the reason from three perspectives. \textit{First}, we hypothesize that human bias may hinder selecting optimal label words and our proposed automatic method relies on the language model itself and can minimize human bias. \textit{Second}, it may be easier for humans to select similar words as label words for sentiment-related datasets with the label name ``\texttt{positive, negative}'', but it is hard to select semantically similar words as label words for tasks in other domains.
+For example, it is hard to manually identify semantically similar words as label words for the Subj dataset with the label name ``\texttt{subjective, objective}'', which illustrates the necessity of our proposed automatic method for searching label words. \textit{Third}, our proposed Label Augmentation method can search for different label words on different training data, but it is hard for the manual label word selection method to adapt to different specific datasets.

-To answer \textbf{RQ3}, we analyze the stability of performances of {\m}.
+To answer \textbf{RQ3}, we analyze the stability of performance of {\m}.
 In general, we observe that {\m} reduces the variance of prompt-tuning.
-(Standard variance of ``+ {\m} (au.)'' in Table~\ref{tab:results}).
-The uncertainty of prompt-based tuning methods mainly comes from different distribution of small training set, different designs of template and various selections of label words for each class.
-Compared with LM-BFF and normal fine tuning methods, our method generally reduces the variance of prediction.
-For example, the standard variance of prediction over five runs for ``+ {\m} (au.)$\dagger$ '' has decreased around 20\% on SST-2 and MR compared to LM-BFF and has decreased 60\% on MR compared with normal fine tuning.
-Compared with standard prompt-based tuning method, {\m} can improve the stability of tuning on most of the datasets.
+(Standard deviation of ``$\text{PT}$ + ${\m} (\text{au.})^{\dagger}$'' and ``$\text{Prompt Tuning}^{\dagger}$'' in Table~\ref{tab:results}).
+The uncertainty of prompt-based tuning methods mainly comes from different distributions of the small training sets, different designs of the template, and various selections of label words for each class.
+Compared with the standard prompt-based tuning method, {\m} can improve the stability of tuning on most of the datasets.
+For example, the standard deviation of prediction over five runs for ``$\text{PT}$ + ${\m} (\text{au.})^{\dagger}$'' has decreased 50.0\% on SST-2 and 66.0\% on SST-5 respectively compared with ``$\text{Prompt Tuning}^{\dagger}$''.